 Anderson-Cook expressed how LANL integrates new and experienced engineers into working groups, thus fostering mentorship.
 Also, how matching appropriate method to problem, and fitting experimentation and data into theory, they foster stats thinking.
-Myers told of the large efforts his organization spends in training their engineers in statistical methods, so they are able to implement the advanced research methods they use.
-Such example shows a course of action that smaller organizations are unlikely to implement, and demonstrates how economically advantageous the proposed institutes would result, both to industry and government.
+Myers told of the large efforts his organization spends in training their engineers in statistical methods, so they are able to implement the advanced research methods they use/ This is a course of action that smaller organizations are not able to implement.

-Vining, compared the table of contents of several well-respected engineering statistics textbooks, and found they all covered essentially the same material.
-He also noticed how, every ten years or so, statisticians have similar discussions about statistics education.
-And nothing really changes.
-We know well of this problem, having participated in such discussions since the start (Romeu, 1986, 1997, 2007).
-Issues are raised, but little follow-up is implemented.
+Finally, Vining, compared table of contents of several well-respected, engineering statistics textbooks, and found they were essentially the same.
+He also noticed how, every ten years, we have similar discussion about statistics education, and nothing really changes.
+We know well of this problem, having participated in these discussions since the start (Romeu, 1986, 1997).
+Then, a member of the audience signaled out that upper management should also be involved in this problem.